 SNS (Amazon Simple Notification Service) is in charge of topic creation and determining which subscribers will be notified.
 The AWS Lambda functions of messages can change it and publish it.

-As we know, Alexa is an intelligent voice-control agent by Amazon’s cloud.
+Alexa is an intelligent voice-control agent by Amazon’s cloud.
 Amazon sells headless devices with no display or user interface.
-Echo, Echo Plus, Echo Dot, are just a few examples of its version or aliases.
+Echo, Echo Plus, Echo Dot are just a few examples of its version or aliases.

 To do so, say “Alexa” followed by your vocal message, which is then sent to the Cloud for analysis.